Sibuyan Island: 2023 Altai Philippines Mining Corporation protest

 In December 2022, the government issued a mineral ore export permit to the Altai Philippines Mining Corporation (APMC), allowing the company to bulk test 50,000 metric tons of ore.
 In January 2023, Sibuyan residents set up a barricade to protest APMC operations, saying the extraction of nickel ore will disrupt the island's intact ecosystems.
 On February 3, 2023, according to the environmental advocacy organization Alyansa Tigil Mina (ATM), protesters formed a human barricade intended to stop APMC trucks carrying nickel ore from leaving the San Fernando port, but the trucks forced their way through the barricade.
 This prompted 30 policemen to intervene and disperse the residents.

 On February 4, the Department of Environment and Natural Resources (DENR) served a notice to APMC stating that the company was found to be "constructing/operating a causeway project without an approved environmental compliance certificate".
 Two days later the company has voluntarily stopped all exploration and testing activities in the area, stating that they are committed to maintaining the "highest standards of environmental responsibility and community engagement".
 On February 8, DENR ordered a probe to conduct an investigation into the alleged damage of seagrass and other marine resources due to AMPC operations, and to take legal action for reportedly cutting trees without the necessary permit.

 In a statement on February 10, the company said that it was "peacefully exercising its rights" under a 2009 agreement with DENR, and has appealed for due process, claiming it has been "maligned, unfairly judged, and prevented from performing its lawful activities".

+2026 Altai mining controversy and councilor betrayal

+In July 2026, six councilors of San Fernando controversially voted in favor of a large-scale mining operation in Sibuyan island, leading to massive criticism nationwide.
+The approved Declaration of Mining Project Feasibility (DMPF) and mining operation application was for Altai Philippines Mining Corporation (APMC), owned by William Gatchalian, known for mining ventures that have destroyed livelihood and thousands of hectares of forests, seas, and farmlands throughout the Philippines.
+The six councilors who voted in favor of mining were Rene Baranda, Jezrel Aquino, Marcial Riano, Cynthia Rios, Dinggol Marin and IPMR (Indigenous Peoples Mandatory Representative) Celedonio Tamayo.
+All of the councilors were against mining before they were elected into office, but changed sides after being elected.
+Various groups, including indigenous groups, rallied towards the houses of the said councilors, demanding the councilors to revoke their votes and branding the councilors as traitors of Sibuyan.
+Only three councilors voted against mining, namely Daxie Benedict Rios, Marites Clavel, and Cedmarc Francis Renion, while two others were absent during the voting session.
+Various destructive mining companies have attempted to mine Sibuyan island, known as the Galapagos of Asia for its rich biological diversity and ecosystems, since 1972.
+Each generation of Sibuyan residents have consistently and continuously defended their ancestral homeland against mining companies that have killed numerous environmental Sibuyan heroes and defenders for decades.